IoriBranford/beeshooter/genesis/POSTMORTEM.md

 Convenient pool allocation for temporary objects such as enemies and bullets.
 Key operations are creating and releasing an object and updating all objects.

-It was here that I learned about the [anonymous struct](https://learn.microsoft.com/en-us/cpp/cpp/anonymous-class-types?view=msvc-170#anonymous-structs) language extension, which enables data inheritance of structs.
+It was here that I learned about the [anonymous struct](https://learn.microsoft.com/en-us/cpp/cpp/anonymous-class-types?view=msvc-170#anonymous-structs), a C extension enabling data inheritance of structs.
+It is enabled in gcc with the `-fms-extensions` argument.
 With this mechanism, each object to be stored in the pool inherits the fields of a base type Object.
 The most important Object field is the update function pointer to be called when updating all objects.

 ```c
 // Example from object.h